Deka-Verifications/competition-scripts/README.md

 benchmark experiments for competitions of automatic tools, like solvers, verifiers, and test generators.

+The scripts are based on the benchmarking framework [BenchExec](https://github.com/sosy-lab/benchexec) [1].

 ## Instructions for Execution

 The concrete instructions for how to use the scripts in this repository